 The Average Life Expectancy

-The heavier your garage door is the more pressure it puts on the springs, and over time they lose strength.
+The heavier your garage door is, the more pressure it puts on the springs; over time, they lose strength.
 The average garage door has a spring life of up to 10,000 cycles.
 Each cycle includes opening and closing.
 So, the more a garage door is opened and closed, the less time the springs will last.
 Though on average, you’re looking at around 5 years of life for the average family home.
 However, there are instances where a spring will break because it wasn’t manufactured properly or was defective.